C-Hg/many-words/exercises/guidelines.md

 - words can have several parts like "to walk" or "après-midi"
 - words are registered case-sensitively so capitalization should concern only words that always need to be capitalized e.g "Brazil"
 - do not modify the template, the Markdown parser relies on it to properly seed the database
+- do not use parentheses to disambiguate homonyms, but rather spaces or -

 ### General data